realmagicgreen/magicgreen-jekyll/_posts/2018-06-16-bedroom-plants.md

 Research backs up these claims, with lavender scents shown to slow down heart rate, lower blood pressure and levels of stress.

+Read more on the [benefits of lavender oil here!](https://bettermindbodysoul.com/benefits-of-lavender-oil/)

 ### Gardenia

 With glossy evergreen leaves and beautifully scented blossoms, Gardenias are a popular plant choice for bedrooms.